Shirou Emiya: Popularity

 Merchandise, including rubber straps and figures, have been modeled after Shirou, including replicas of his twin swords.
 In 2017, a café based on Fate characters including Shirou was opened in Osaka, Japan.
 To promote the film Vow in the Snow, Takashi Takeuchi created a poster of Hiroshi Hiroyama's take on Shirou, which was offered to viewers in Japan.
 Hiroyama responded to this promotion enthusiastically.
 In promoting the Heaven's Feel films, Shirou's school uniform was recreated for the usage of cosplayers, while his image was later used as part of a Valentine's Day event.

 Shirou has been popular with fans of the series, often ranking in polls from Type Moon and Newtype.
 Outside of the franchise, Shirou has appeared in other anime polls.
 He took eighth place in the category "best male character" from a 2015 preliminary poll conducted by the magazine Newtype.
 In March 2018, he took fourth spot for his role in the first Heaven's Feel film.
 In a poll containing male anime characters conducted by Anime News Network, he took both the 9th and 10th spots.
-In a poll by Gakuen Babysitters, Shirou was voted as one of the male character fans wanted to have as their younger brother.
+In a poll by Anime!
+Anime!, Shirou was voted as one of the male character fans wanted to have as their younger brother.
 In a Newtype poll, Shirou was voted the eighth-most-popular male anime character from the 2010s.
 In the March 2019 issue from the magazine, Shirou took the first spot for his role in the second Heaven's Feel film.
 In a Manga.Tokyo poll from 2018, Shirou was voted as the second most popular Fate character behind Saber.
 Anime News Network cited Shirou and Archer's fight scene from the Unlimited Blade Works television series as one of the best sword fights in anime due to handling of both characters in terms of similarities and how they use similar techniques.
 Shirou's Muramasa persona from Fate Grand Order is also popular within Japanese player.

+According to EpicStream, Shirou and Archer's Unlimited Blade Works was referenced by the manga Jujutsu Kaisen in February 2024 where one fighter named Yuta Okkotsu used a similar spell to summon hundred of swords and used them in battle against Ryomen Sukuna.